 I have noticed lately though that Boho style is getting a makeover and although the beautiful flashes of colour are still apparent, the look is a little more pared back.
-I call this Contemporary Bohemian Style and I have just 4 key elements to tell you about if you like this look and want to replicate it in your home.
+I call this Contemporary Bohemian Style.

 - Furniture.
 A Bohemian style interior is not complete without a statement piece of Mid-Century style furniture.
 This could be a sideboard, dining table and chairs or even just some accent pieces – a coffee and side table.
 Partner with comfortable contemporary sofas and non-matching occasional chairs and incorporate relaxed style items like floor cushions, rattan stools and foot rests.

 - Colour.
 This is an essential ingredient in a Bohemian style scheme.
 The thing about contemporary Bohemian interiors is that you introduce colour from cushions, rugs, kilims and artworks but you pare it back slightly.
 Rather than the full on jumble of colour that a traditional Boho style commands, a modern version relies more on varying levels of white, in fact pretty similar to Scandi style.
 These two really do crossover and I often find that people like both and often start with a Scandi look but add interesting pieces to make it more of a Bohemian look.